NicodemusGurion/nicodemusgurion.github.io/_includes/QH/P-T.md

 > Allah has laid the earth out as a carpet for you,

+## The sky can fall down

+Surah 23:65

+> He keeps the heavens from falling down on the earth without His permission

 ## Sperm comes from between the backbone and the ribs {#backbone-sperm}

 Surah 86:6-7